4 min read

 The B corp certification is a recognition process managed by a Pennsylvania nonprofit organization.
 The org will conduct a test that measures the company’s social and environmental involvement.
 If you pass the test, you get certified.
 But to clear up some more confusion: you can be any entity, such as an LLC or corporation, and still qualify for this certification, so the “B corp” title is really something of a misnomer.

 What are the benefits of earning a B corp certification or becoming a Benefit corp entity?
-The actual entity is useful because it allows you to pursue social goals without breaching your fiduciary duty owed to maximize profits.
+These social entrepreneurship structures allow businesses to pursue social goals without breaching fiduciary duties owed to maximize profits.
 The certification is desirable because it makes your company look socially conscious from the outside.
 You may not receive any tax breaks for being a B corp, but it does allow you to contribute to society.

 people donating